 - Push your hips back and bend your knees to squat down until your thighs are parallel to the ground.

-- Push through your heels into the ground to get back into the standing position.
+- Push your heels into the ground to get back into the standing position.
 That’s your one rep!

 - Suggested sets – 3 and reps: 10 to 12 each.